nbi-wtag/prismic_rails/README.md

 ## Usage

-From any view of your application we can do the following
+From any view of your application we can do the followings: